 In the past decades, language models based on deep learning have achieved superior performance in a variety of neural language generation tasks.
 These kinds of tasks aim to generate realistic and plausible textual content that is indistinguishable from human-written text, which opens up a new research avenue for highly secure text steganography, namely, \emph{generative text steganography (GTS)} ~\cite{fang2017generating,yang2019rnnstega,zhang2021adg,kaptchuk2021meteor,schroeder2022perfectly,ding2023discop,wang2025sparsamp,huang-etal-2026-od,lin-etal-2024-zero,yan-murawaki-2025-addressing}.
 The paradigm of GTS can be formulated as follows:

-where $T_{s}$ is generated stego text. $f_{LM}[\cdot]$ represents an off-the-shelf language model. $T_{p}$ denotes a prefix or context. $k$ is a privacy key shared between Alice and Bob. $m$ is secret messages. $g(\cdot)$ denotes a steganographic mapping function that is elaborately designed to embed secret messages.
+where $T_{s}$ is generated stego text. $f_{LM}[\cdot]$ represents an off-the-shelf language model. $T_{p}$ denotes a prefix or context. $k$ is a private key shared between Alice and Bob. $m$ is the secret message. $g(\cdot)$ denotes a steganographic mapping function that is elaborately designed to embed secret messages.
 The difficulties of GTS mainly come from $f_{LM}[\cdot]$ and $g(\cdot)$.
 The former inclines to cause quality reduction of stego text since most GTS methods generate stego texts in the inference phase of the off-the-shelf language models.
 The latter mainly impacts the security of the GTS method, in particular anti-steganalysis and statistical imperceptibility.
-In the GTS task, we need to make a satisfied trade-off between text quality and security, which is challenging.
-It is obvious that using a better language model $f_{LM}[\cdot]$ can significantly boost the semantical consistency and fluency of generated stego texts since GTS can be regarded as a special text generation task under the control of secret messages.
+In the GTS task, the main challenge is how to make a satisfying trade-off between text quality and security.
+It is obvious that using a better language model $f_{LM}[\cdot]$ can significantly boost the semantic consistency and fluency of generated stego texts since GTS can be regarded as a special text generation task under the control of secret messages.

-Although these methods substantially improved the trade-off among embedding capacity, text quality, and statistical security, they have a behavior security risk due to the white-box setting.
+Although existing generative text steganographic methods substantially improved the trade-off among embedding capacity, text quality, and statistical security, they have a behavior security risk due to the white-box setting.
 Namely, in practice, Alice and Bob require sharing the off-the-shelf language model, which is prone to exposing the steganographic behavior since the deployment of a shared language model, especially the large language model, is a special behavior.
 In order to enhance the behavior security, Wu et al.~\cite{wu2024llmstega} proposed an LLM-Stega based on prompt engineering.
 The main goal of this method is concealing the steganographic behavior with the common usages of large language models.
 However, the black-box method lacks flexibility and practicality since it relies heavily on a shared codebook, and the correct extraction of different stego sentences requires different extraction prompts.